SilentImp/performance_article/eng.md

 #### Resume

 Ok!
 We figure out how to handle the trivial case.
 If you have multiple files, just separate metrics with line breaks.
 As an alternative for Size Limit, you may consider [bundlesize](https://www.npmjs.com/package/bundlesize).
-If you are using WebPack, you may get all sizes you need by building with `--profile` and `--json` flags:
+If you are using WebPack, you may get all sizes you need by building with the `--profile` and `--json` flags:

 ```bash
 webpack --profile --json > stats.json
 ```

-If you are using next.js, you can, for example, use plugin [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer).
+If you are using next.js, you can, for example, use the [@next/bundle-analyzer](https://www.npmjs.com/package/@next/bundle-analyzer) plugin.

 ### Using lighthouse

-Lighthouse is a standard de'facto in project analytics.
-Let's write a script, which will allow us to measure performance, a11y, best practice, and an SEO score.
+Lighthouse is the de facto standard in project analytics.
+Let's write a script that allows us to measure performance, a11y, best practices, and an SEO score.

 #### Script to measure all the stuff

-To start with we will need to install [lighthouse](https://www.npmjs.com/package/lighthouse) package, which will make measurements, and [puppeteer](https://www.npmjs.com/package/puppeteer), which we will use as a headless-browser.
+To start we need to install the [lighthouse](https://www.npmjs.com/package/lighthouse) package, which will make measurements, and [puppeteer](https://www.npmjs.com/package/puppeteer), which we will use as a headless-browser.

 ```bash
 npm i -D lighthouse puppeteer
 ```

-Afterward, we should create `lighthouse.js` script and start a browser:
+Afterwards, we should create `lighthouse.js` script and start a browser:

 ```javascript
 const puppeteer = require('puppeteer');